-Massive data breaches, marketers tracking your every step online, shady people exploring the photos you shared in social networks — the list of digital annoyances goes on and on.
+Massive data breaches, marketers tracking your every step online, shady people exploring the photos you shared in social networks — the the list of digital annoyances goes on and on.
 However, it’s not completely hopeless: You do have control over your data.
 Here’s how to improve your privacy online.

 1. Check social privacy settings

 If you have social accounts, those networks have a lot of information about you, and you might be surprised how much of it is visible to anybody on the Internet by default.
 That’s why we strongly recommend you check your privacy settings: It’s up to you to decide what info you want to share with complete strangers versus your friends — or even nobody but you.

 - Change your social network account privacy settings.
 Here’s how to do it in Facebook, Twitter, LinkedIn, Instagram, Snapchat and com.